JaeyeonKim01/JaeyeonKim01.github.io/content/authors/admin/_index.md

 <br>
 Feel free to reach me!
 I'd love to discuss and potentially collaborate on machine learning theory.
 <br>
-In my undergraduate research journey, I was fortunate to work with Prof. Asuman Ozdglar and Prof. Ernest Ryu.
+In my undergraduate research journey, I was fortunate to work with Prof. Asuman Ozdaglar and Prof. Ernest Ryu.
 I've also been closely working with Chanwoo Park since 2022.
 {style="text-align: justify;"}